Receiving Shipments - Standard Operating Procedure¶

 Lot Tracking Requirements:

-- Expiration dates required for perishables
+- Expiration dates are optional but recommended for perishables

-- Used for recalls and FEFO picking
+- Used for recalls and FEFO (First Expired, First Out) picking

 Serial vs Lot Tracking